 Rhizomes can grow under and around fences, decks, pipes, foundations, and other architectural elements.
 Our team is trained to deal with the formidable odds that bamboo presents, and we have many years of experience eradicating bamboo from properties around the region.

-Bamboo removal is a messy process, frequently generating truck and trailer loads full of biowaste, including shoots, rhizome, root balls, and branches.
-We prioritize our customer service and remove all biowaste generated from our removal jobs as part of the contract.
-We make multiple dump runs during the removal process and always sweep, rake, and blow clean our work areas after completing the job.
+Bamboo removal is a messy process, frequently generating truck and trailer loads full of bio-waste, including shoots, rhizomes, root balls, and branches.
+We prioritize our customer service and remove all bio-waste generated from our removal jobs as part of the contract.
+We make multiple green waste runs during the removal process and always sweep, rake, and blow clean our work areas after completing the job.
 For tougher jobs where a stump grinder is used, the removal process provides the added benefit of aerating the soil in your yard, which makes for great replanting conditions.
-For this reason, we do not remove soil or earth products after a job.

-The common bamboo planting methods we recommend are barrier containment, container planters, mound planters, and trenching.
-Each method requires different levels of maintenance, and are explained individually in detail below.
+The common bamboo planting methods we recommend are barrier containment, trenching, container planters, and mound planters.
+We frequently recommend a c-barrier containment method that combines both barrier containment and trenching.
+Each method requires different levels of maintenance and are explained individually in detail below.

 When you want to keep your bamboo without performing yearly root maintenance, installation of a rhizome root barrier is an excellent option.
 Many people make ill-advised attempts at using metal, wood, or concrete to slow down the underground roots; all of these decompose over time.
 The concrete will crack, and the bamboo will find a way out.

-The best option is High-Density Polyethylene Plastic or HDPE.
-This comes in 40, 60, and 80-millimeter thickness.
-Although it is rare, we have seen the lower thicknesses fail in the past.
-As such, we always suggest going with the 80 mm thickness.
-HDPE, as a root barrier, also comes in 24-inch or 30-inch depths.
-The difference in cost is negligible, so we suggest going with the higher level 30 inch deep barrier.
-Barrier containment involves digging a 28″ deep and 12″ wide trench where a 30” tall 60 mm HDPE rhizome barrier is installed.
+The best option is High-Density Polyethylene Plastic, or HDPE.
+This comes in 40,60, and 80 millimeter thicknesses.
+As we have seen the lower thicknesses fail in the past, we always suggest going with the 80 mm thickness.
+HDPE, as a root barrier, also comes in 24” or 30” depths.
+The difference in cost in negligible, so we suggest going with the higher level 30” deep barrier.
+Barrier containment involves digging a 28” deep by 12” wide trench where a 30” tall 80 mm HDPE rhizome barrier is installed.
 The barrier creates an underground enclosure leaving approximately 2” above ground to force rhizomes to try and jump the barrier.